 Fuel source: Gas

-If you’re looking for an easy-to-use, inexpensive outdoor pizza oven that makes great pizza, it’s hard to beat the Solo Stove Pi Prime.
-At just $350, the Pi Prime doesn’t have the bells and whistles of more expensive ovens, but it does its most important job very well: It gets hot fast.
-In just 15 minutes, the stone preheats to more than 900 degrees, able to cook a Neapolitan-style pizza in 90 seconds.
-Weighing in at just 30 lb., the Pi Prime is also relatively portable.
+What we love: If you’re looking for an easy-to-use, inexpensive outdoor pizza oven, it’s hard to beat the Solo Stove Pi Prime.
+While the oven was $350 during our first round of reviews, it has since increased in price to $450, but that price point still puts it on the low end of the ovens we considered.
+While the Pi Prime doesn’t have the bells and whistles of more expensive ovens, it does its most important job very well: It gets hot fast.
+In just 15 minutes, the stone preheats to more than 900℉ and is able to cook a Neapolitan-style pizza in 90 seconds.
+Weighing in at just 30 pounds, the Pi Prime is also relatively portable.
 The simple, familiar stainless-steel design requires no setup or additional accessories, and it’s easy to clean and store.

-The only real downside to the Pi Prime is the 12" stone, which we generally find to be just a bit too small for our liking.
-However, if you’re just starting out with homemade pizza, or don’t have a ton of space or money to spend, this is a great option.
+What we’d leave: The only real downside to the Pi Prime is the 12-inch stone, which we generally find to be just a bit too small for our liking.
+However, if you’re just starting out with homemade pizza or don’t have a ton of space or money to spend, this is a great option.

 Pros and cons